$N=1$ super Virasoro tensor categories: Tensor categories for the N=1 super Virasoro algebra

 To prove (3), it follows from part (1) that a $C_1$-cofinite highest-weight $\cS(c,0)$-module $W$ must be isomorphic to $ M^\NS(c,h)/J$ or $\Pi(M^\NS(c,h)/J)$ for some $J\neq 0$, so $h\in H_c$ by Proposition \ref{Redu}.
 Moreover, by Corollary \ref{coro}(1), $J$ is either a Verma submodule or a sum of two Verma submdoules, and then from the embedding diagrams in Proposition \ref{vermadiag}, $W\cong M^\NS(c,h)/J$ or $\Pi(M^\NS(c,h)/J)$ has finite length and its composition factors are irreducible modules $L^\NS(c,h')$ or $\Pi(L^\NS(c,h'))$ for certain $h'\in H_c$.

 \end{proof}

-\begin{defn} We define $\ocfin$ to be the category of finite-length grading-restricted generalized $\cS(c,0)$-modules whose irreducible composition factors are not isomorphic to Verma modules or their parity reversals. \end{defn} We will need the following technical result to show that any (not necessarily highest-weight) lower-bounded $C_1$-cofinite module has finite length. \begin{prop} Let $W$ be a lower-bounded $C_1$-cofinite $\cS(c,0)$-module and let $\widetilde{W}\subset W$ be a submodule such that $W/\widetilde{W}$ is generated by a highest-weight vector $w + \widetilde{W}$ for some $w\in W$.
+\begin{defn} We define $\ocfin$ to be the category of finite-length grading-restricted generalized $\cS(c,0)$-modules whose irreducible composition factors are not isomorphic to Verma modules or their parity reversals. \end{defn} We will need the following technical result to show that any (not necessarily highest-weight) lower-bounded $C_1$-cofinite module has finite length.
+The proof is essentially the same as that of \cite[Lemma 3.2.1]{CJORY}, with some adjustments for the super Virasoro case: \begin{prop} Let $W$ be a lower-bounded $C_1$-cofinite $\cS(c,0)$-module and let $\widetilde{W}\subset W$ be a submodule such that $W/\widetilde{W}$ is generated by a highest-weight vector $w + \widetilde{W}$ for some $w\in W$.
 Then any element in $\mathcal{U}(\NS^-)w\cap \widetilde{W}$ of sufficiently high conformal weight is in $C_1(\widetilde{W})$.

 \end{prop} \begin{proof} Let $\pi: W \rightarrow W/\widetilde{W}$ be the obvious projection.
 Because $W/\widetilde{W}$ is generated by the highest-weight vector $\pi(w)$, we have $W/\widetilde{W} = \mathcal{U}(\NS^-)\pi(w)$.
 It follows that